cgyurgyik/cgyurgyik.github.io/content/post/scheduling-languages-exist.md

 The algorithm `f` is a simple element wise multiplication of two dense arrays `a` and `b`, and the schedule specifies that `f` should be run in parallel for all `x`.

 Why not just achieve (1) with a sufficiently clever compiler?
-Because determining which details "don't affect correctness" requires deciding program equivalence (in general, [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem) forbids this).
+Because determining which details "don't affect correctness" requires deciding program equivalence ([Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem) forbids this).
 Languages abiding to (2) entangle performance control and algorithm semantics, and languages following (3) sidestep the problem by narrowing the domain to something tractable.
-Further, (3) doesn't require the compiler to discover all semantics-preserving transformations[^2], they provide a language for the programmer to express them, while [guaranteeing](https://dl.acm.org/doi/10.1145/3519939.3523446) that only semantics-preserving transformations are expressible.
+Further, (3) doesn't require the compiler to discover all semantics-preserving transformations[^2], they provide a language for the programmer to implement them, while [guaranteeing](https://dl.acm.org/doi/10.1145/3519939.3523446) that only semantics-preserving transformations are expressible.

 So, why does (3) exist?
 (1) provides clarity but surrenders performance control, and (2) provides control at the cost of entanglement.
 Programmers in performance-critical domains want both semantic clarity and performance control.
 Scheduling languages deliver: reason about correctness in one language, optimize in another.
 This separation is *one* motivation for scheduling languages.
 There's more to say (e.g., tractable search space, encapsulation benefits, ergonomic costs), but that's for another post.